Home ยป Recipes ยป side dishes

 The Ingredients

-Pecans: These buttery nuts turn into the most delicious salad topper!
+Pecans: These naturally buttery nuts caramelize beautifully on the stovetop and transform into the most irresistible snack or salad topper.

 A bowl of these candied pecans.